 - The final step is to link your existing bank account with a Barclays account.

 - Then, complete the signup process with the other required information.

 **Here you will need to provide details about yourself, including your full name, date of birth, email and home address, and your Social Security number.

 Is a Barclays Savings Account Best For You?

-One of the top alternatives to Barclays Online Savings account is from American Express National Bank.
+One of the top alternatives to Barclays Online Savings account is the American Express Personal Savings account.
 It has the same account offerings, including CDs.
 CIT Bank also has comparable offers, plus a money market that both AmEx and Barclays do not provide.